Ciya-Joe/Spam-Message-Detector-using-Machine-Learning/README.md

 # Spam-Message-Detector-using-Machine-Learning

--> Spam messages are unwanted messages that usually contain fake offers, lottery prizes, or scam alerts.
--> This project uses Machine Learning to automatically classify messages as Spam or Not Spam.
+Spam messages are unwanted messages that usually contain fake offers, lottery prizes, or scam alerts.
+This project uses Machine Learning to automatically classify messages as Spam or Not Spam.
--> The model learns patterns from previously labeled messages and predicts the category of new messages entered by the user.
+ The model learns patterns from previously labeled messages and predicts the category of new messages entered by the user.

 🎯 Objectives:

--> To understand how machine learning works on text data -> To build a spam detection system using Python
+1)To understand how machine learning works on text data
+2) To build a spam detection system using Python
--> To classify SMS messages into spam and not spam
+3)To classify SMS messages into spam and not spam
--> To demonstrate real-life applications of machine learning
+4) To demonstrate real-life applications of machine learning

 🧠 Technologies Used:

--> Python
+ Python
--> Machine Learning
+ Machine Learning
--> VS Code
+VS Code
--> Libraries: Pandas ,Scikit-learn
+Libraries: Pandas ,Scikit-learn

 📂 Project Structure